lilpolymath/landing-pages/README.md

 # Figma to React

-I am transforming [Figma](https://figmaz.com/) landing pages UIs made by Gravity to React code
+I am transforming [Figma](https://figmaz.com/) landing pages UIs made by Gravity to React with is mostly HTML and CSS.

 | Project     | Live Url                                                  | Preview                                                                                                                | Status             |
 | ----------- | --------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------- | ------------------ |